-In 2023, RI E-911 received a total of 497,298 incoming calls.
-Of these calls, 340,638 of them were transferred for an emergency response.
+In 2024, RI E-911 received a total of 471,021 incoming emergency calls.
+Of these calls, 338,600 of them were transferred to a local, state, or federal public safety agency for an immediate emergency response.
 The difference in total incoming calls and total transferred calls is because certain incidents, such as fires and motor vehicle collisions, will generate multiple duplicate calls.
-E-911 also receives dropped or hang up calls, calls of a non-emergency nature, as well as routine test calls which is used to verify and authenticate that the technology is working as intended.
+E-911 also receives dropped or hang up calls, calls of a non-emergency nature, as well as routine test calls which are used to verify and authenticate that the technology is working as intended.
 These calls contribute to the total number of calls received but do not result in a transferred call.